micromaomao/blog/content/linux-ick/en.md

 #12 <font color="#3465A4">0xffffffff81083705</font> in <font color="#C4A000">__do_sys_fork</font> (<font color="#06989A">__unused</font>=&lt;optimized out&gt;) at <font color="#4E9A06">kernel/fork.c</font>:2894
 </pre>

-The `copy_p?d_range` functions here are indeed just descending down the page table levels (p4d = level 4, pud = page &lsquo;upper&rsquo; directory aka. level 3, pmd = page &lsquo;middle&rsquo; directory aka. level 2, pte = page table entry).
+The `copy_p?d_range` functions here are indeed just descending down the page table levels (p4d = level 4, pud = page &lsquo;upper&rsquo; directory aka. level 3, pmd = page &lsquo;middle&rsquo; directory aka. level 2, and `copy_pte_range` copies the first level table).
 In this case, given the backtrace above, the folio is just one page.

 Ok, that's great, but later on if we get a write page fault, how does the kernel know this page is supposed to be CoW'd (rather than, say, treating that fault as an error)?
 What would happen if our own code manages to set the pages on a process to be write-protected, even when they're not in a CoW state?